 Of Special Historial Interest:

 This beautiful porch-encircled building was designed by Emery Stanford Hall with the horizontal board and batten motif typical of Frank Lloyd Wright’s prairie school designs.
 It was built in 1926 as “The Women’s Building” and renamed in 1930 for Mabel Cratty, the first general secretary of the YWCA, in recognition of the 1886 adoption of the national YWCA bylaws on the George Williams College campus.
 A rededication ceremony took place in 1937 featuring reflections offered by Margaret Mead.
+The building was renovated in 2012, an effort which was celebrated by the Wisconsin chapter of the American Institute of Architects with an Award of Merit.

 Located in the Beasley Campus Center, this room is an exact replica of the room where the Young Men's Christian Association was originally organized in London, England.
 The original room in London was preserved as an international shrine until destroyed in 1944 by a World War II bombing.
 Duplicates of the original furniture, the room furnishings, including the table, chairs, and fireplace grating were custom built in England.